-Apple MacBook Pro with Retina display 2.6GHz review
+Apple MacBook Pro with Retina display 2.6GHz full review

 If you want to know which innovative features will appear in next year’s Windows laptops, look at today’s Macintosh notebook.
 That’s the trend we’ve noted since the 1990s and this year’s Apple MacBook Pro with Retina display is certainly not going to buck it.